 Autumn Equinox Ritual

 The Autumn Equinox marks a balancing point between summer and winter, when day and night are of equal length.
 Here in Southern California, we near the end of the dry season, when the waters of the Los Angeles basin rest at their low point.
-As we tip into the season of long nights, we gather to work an experimental, multi-year spell intended to deepen our relationship with the land we call home, and to pour out blessings for the place that sustains us.
+As we tip into the season of long nights, we will gather in community to work an experimental, multi-year spell intended to deepen our relationship with the land we call home, and to pour out blessings for the place that sustains us.
 Because this particular Autumn Equinox ritual will also mark the first in-person public ritual that Reclaiming LA has hosted in over a year and a half, it will be a particularly potent occasion to reconnect with the spirits of the land we live on, and with one another.

 4:00 PM: Gather and Drum Jam

 4:30 PM: Ritual Begins

 Park at: Merry Go Round Lot One, Los Angeles, CA 90027